RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 - Build & run your first RIOT application, native and on hardware

-- How to extend an application, the `shell`
+- How to extend an application using the `shell`

-- Basic interaction with the hardware

-- Read sensor values

 ---